 Then, talking about the championship that will end in two race weekends, the Ferrari team principal admits:

 "It's true, I don't believe in miracles, nobody believes in them but that's not why I give up.
 We are condemned not to give up, out of respect for all of us and for those who follow us with such passion.
 Our car is what it is, everything that could be done has been done, the performance is what we know it is: we do badly in practice but we do well in the race.
 That's all the problem.
 Of course, if we had been able to start Schumacher further up the grid, he wouldn't have been in the middle of those two.
 Starting behind the second row is a huge risk, not just for us but for everyone.
-The problem is that with the current regulations, there is no more overtaking and so what is a driver to do who starts behind and knows that for three hundred kilometres he will stay where he is?
+The problem is that with the current regulations, there is no more overtaking and so what is a driver to do who starts behind and knows that for three hundred kilometers he will stay where he is?
 He has to try to gain a few positions at the start or hope for pit stops.
 And everyone tries to do that and they do.
 Yesterday the accident happened to Schumacher, but it's like that in every Grand Prix and there have been accidents at the first corner.
 I hope these things don't always happen to us, I hope it rains in Japan because that would give us an extra chance.
 We have to win, it's difficult but not impossible.
 Do you remember the year of the world championship at stake between Prost and Senna?
 Prost had to win the race and Senna had to retire.
 And that's what happened, which is not a miracle but a reality of racing.
 Do you remember Prost jumping for joy?
 He didn't believe it either.
 That's why I'm not giving up, even if the disappointment is great.
 In the last three races we have only scored two points, we have lost twenty on Villeneuve, and even 34 in the constructors' championship.
-Of course I am very disappointed.
+Of course, I am very disappointed.
 I don't believe in miracles but I don't believe in a magic wand either.
-If I had one we would have won everything already.
+If I had one, we would have won everything already.
 But we can still play for it.
 It's very difficult but possible.
 I just hope that one of those normal days happens when our car is going really well".

-"I don't brake for my brother and I didn't even apologise to him because there was no reason to.
+"I don't brake for my brother and I didn't even apologize to him because there was no reason to.
 Should I have braked just because I'm Michael's brother?
 No way.
 I'm no different to any other driver, I race for myself and for my team and that's what I did on Sunday from the start.
 I got a great start while Michael and Fisichella didn't get off to a good start and that was the only reason I could overtake Michael so easily.
 However, there has been no reconciliation with Michael for the simple reason that we have never fought because of this episode.
 He understood very well the reasons for what happened and he is not angry with me, why should he be?
 Of course, I understand that he is very bitter, but Michael is exceptional, the best of all, he doesn't give up and I am sure he will make it to his third world title".

 Michael's words are echoed by him: